mmeysenburg/ccla-class-modules/_posts/2023-10-15-bucket-sort.md

 ./bucketSort 24
 ```

-The program in `main.cpp` will run your bucket sort and our quicksort algorithm for multiple tries, on arrays ranging in size from 256 to $2^n$, where $n$ is the command-line parameter.
-The command shown caps the array size at $2^{24} = 16,777,216$.
+The program in `main.cpp` will run your bucket sort and our quicksort algorithm for multiple tries, on arrays ranging in size from 256 to 2<sup>n</sup>, where n is the command-line parameter.
+The command shown caps the array size at 2<sup>24</sup> = 16,777,216.
 Your output should look something like this:

 ```
       n,          bs,          qs